moj-analytical-services/writing_functions_in_r/README.md

 Example 1: a basic function
 ---------------------------

-Here's an example of a very basic user-defined function, that adds two to a numerical variable:
+Here's an example of a very basic user-defined function:

 ``` r
 # we've named our function 'add_two' and have included 'x' as an input variable (a function argument)